zyttt-coder/LLM_Similarity_Demo/README.md

-# LLM_Similarity_Demo
-Demo of A Perplexity and Curvature-Based Approach for Similarity Evaluation of Large Language Model
+# A Perplexity and Curvature-Based Approach for Similarity Evaluation of Large Language Model
+## Abstract
+The rise of Large Language Models (LLMs) and their increasing popularity have introduced issues of copyright violations and unethical practices in using data and models.
+Among the numerous open-source and closed-source LLMs that have emerged recently, a model may be slightly modified and encapsulated to be claimed as a new development, which involves model copying and damage to model ownership.
+This paper addresses these concerns by presenting a novel metric for quantifying LLM similarity, utilizing perplexity curves and curvature differences to detect structural and parametric discrepancies.
+Extensive experiments validate our methodology across various datasets and models.
+Furthermore, we demonstrate the capability of our approach in detecting model replication, emphasizing its potential to maintain the originality of LLMs.
+If this paper is accepted, the code will be released as open source.